 The test produces p-values, which provide the probability of observing a difference at least as extreme as the one that was estimated from the sample if there truly is no difference between the groups in the population.
 We used the conventional threshold of 0.05 to indicate evidence of genuine differences not compatible with chance, although the threshold of 0.05 is still marginal evidence.
 P-values of less than 0.001 and 0.01 and 0.05 are considered to provide relatively strong and moderate evidence of genuine difference between the groups being compared respectively.

-Multiplicity can occur at different levels.
-For example, in the COVID-19 Infection Survey we have:
+Multiplicity (the greater the number of tests, the greater the likelihood of a false discovery) can occur at different levels.
+For example, in the Coronavirus (COVID-19) Infection Survey we have: